openmm/openmm/docs-source/usersguide/application.rst

 ::

-    # Create an openforcefield Molecule object for benzene from SMILES
+    # Create an OpenFF Molecule object for benzene from SMILES
-    from openforcefield.topology import Molecule
+    from openff.toolkit.topology import Molecule
     molecule = Molecule.from_smiles('c1ccccc1')
     # Create the GAFF template generator
     from openmmforcefields.generators import GAFFTemplateGenerator
     gaff = GAFFTemplateGenerator(molecules=molecule)
     # Create an OpenMM ForceField object with AMBER ff14SB and TIP3P with compatible ions
-    from openmm.app import ForceField
+    from simtk.openmm.app import ForceField
     forcefield = ForceField('amber/protein.ff14SB.xml', 'amber/tip3p_standard.xml', 'amber/tip3p_HFE_multivalent.xml')
     # Register the GAFF template generator
     forcefield.registerTemplateGenerator(gaff.generator)
     # You can now parameterize an OpenMM Topology object that contains the specified molecule.
     # forcefield will load the appropriate GAFF parameters when needed, and antechamber
     # will be used to generate small molecule parameters on the fly.
-    from openmm.app import PDBFile
+    from simtk.openmm.app import PDBFile
     pdbfile = PDBFile('t4-lysozyme-L99A-with-benzene.pdb')
     system = forcefield.createSystem(pdbfile.topology)